DevelopmentArc/react-indepth/life_cycle/update/using_should_component_update.md

  If you recall, React does [not deeply compare `props`](https://facebook.github.io/react/blog/2016/01/08/A-implies-B-does-not-imply-B-implies-A.html) by default.
 When `props` or `state` is updated React assumes we need to re-render the content.
 But, if the `props` or `state` have not changed, should we really be re-rendering?

 ## Preventing unnecessary renders
- The `shouldComponentUpdate()` method is the first real optimization method that we can leverage in React.
-Here we can look at our current and new `props` & `state` and make a choice if we should move on.
+ The `shouldComponentUpdate()` method is the first real life cycle optimization method that we can leverage in React.
+We can look at our current and new `props` & `state` and make a choice if we should move on.
 [React's PureRenderMixin](https://facebook.github.io/react/docs/pure-render-mixin.html) does exactly this.
 It checks the current props and state, compares it to the next props and state and then returns `true` if they are different, or `false` if they are the same.

  ```javascript
 /**